 Prepare the Home

 Now is the time to take care of all the last minute repairs a seller may have been putting off.
 While they may not need to buy all new appliances or put in a third bathroom with a jacuzzi, cosmetic improvements such as fresh paint and updated lighting fixtures can go a long way toward inspiring buyers to picture themselves living in the home.
-Canadians are primarily looking for practical features, such as a fence or energy efficient lighting and water.
+Canadians are primarily looking for practical features, such as a fence, a sturdy gate or energy efficient lighting and water.
 Sellers can consult with a real estate professional to find out more about the kinds of repairs that are likely to be valued in their area.

 Hire an Agent